Hilbert spaces built over metrics of fixed signature: Construction of the Hilbert space

 \subsection{Remarks on the definition \eqref{Hf-df} of $\Hf$}

-A rigorous construction of $\Hc_N$, we are going to present below, is fairly long and technically involved (this concerns in particular the construction of a smooth atlas on the set $\Nc_N$).
+A rigorous construction of $\Hc_N$, we are going to present below, is fairly long and technically involved (this concerns in particular the construction of the smooth atlas on the set $\Mc_N$).
 Let us note that an other method to take into account the tensor products of $\{H_x\}$, is to use in \eqref{Hf-df} the tensor product $\bigotimes^N \Hc_1$ of $N$ copies of $\Hc_1$, instead of $\Hc_N$.
-This may seem to be the simplest way to achieve the goal, which does not require any effort, but a closer look at this construction makes clear that it is not the case.
+This may seem to be the simplest way to achieve the goal, which does not require any extra effort, but a closer look at this construction makes it clear that it is not the case.

-Namely, it is easy to realize that, given $\{x_K\}\in\Nc_N$, the space $\bigotimes^N \Hc_1$ contains $N!$ tensor products of Hilbert spaces $\{H_{x_1},\ldots,H_{x_N}\}$---these tensor products differ from each other by the ordering of the factors and are given by all possible orderings.
-From a physical point of view the ordering of the factors in $H_{x_1}\ot\ldots\ot H_{x_N}$ is irrelevant---each such tensor product describes a space of quantum states of the same quantum system, obtained by a quantization of a classical system whose configuration space is given by the collection $\{\kappa_{x_1},\ldots,\kappa_{x_N}\}$ of classical d.o.f..
+Namely, it is easy to realize that, given $\{x_K\}\in\Mc_N$, one can find $N!$ tensor products of Hilbert spaces $\{H_{x_1},\ldots,H_{x_N}\}$ in the space $\bigotimes^N \Hc_1$---these tensor products differ from each other by the ordering of the factors and are given by all possible orderings.
+From a physical point of view the ordering of the factors in $H_{x_1}\ot\ldots\ot H_{x_N}$ is irrelevant---each such tensor product describes a space of quantum states of the same quantum system, obtained by quantization of a classical system, whose configuration space is given by the collection $\{\kappa_{x_1},\ldots,\kappa_{x_N}\}$ of independent classical d.o.f..

-Consequently, a generic state in $\bigotimes^N \Hc_1$ consists of $N!$ distinct states in $\Hc_N$.
-It is then clear that working with such a state would be rather cumbersome.
-To avoid this, one would have to impose on elements of $\bigotimes^N \Hc_1$ some restrictions in order to isolate those states, which fit exactly single states in $\Hc_N$.
+Consequently, a generic state in $\bigotimes^N \Hc_1$ seems to correspond to $N!$ distinct states in $\Hc_N$.
+It can be then expected that working with such generic states would be rather cumbersome.
+To avoid this, one would have to impose on elements of $\bigotimes^N \Hc_1$ some restrictions in order to isolate those states, which would correspond to single states in $\Hc_N$.

-Moreover, for many purposes it would be convenient or even necessary to express elements of $\bigotimes^N \Hc_1$ as half-densities on $\Mc^N$ valued in the tensor products of $\{H_x\}$ and to impose some regularity conditions on the half-densities.
-But in order to do this, one would have to repeat some steps of the construction of $\Hc_N$.
+Moreover, for many purposes it would be convenient or even necessary to describe elements of $\bigotimes^N \Hc_1$ as fields on $\Mc^N$ (preferably, as half-densities on $\Mc^N$ valued in the tensor products of $\{H_x\}$) and to impose some regularity conditions on these fields.
+Therefore, in order to put the space $\bigotimes^N \Hc_1$ into practice, one would have to elaborate such a description.

 Thus the application of $\bigotimes^N \Hc_1$ does require some additional effort, which makes this space not as attractive as it seemed to be at the very beginning.

 In our opinion the advantage of $\Hc_N$ over $\bigotimes^N \Hc_1$ is conceptual simplicity of $\Hc_N$: the idea of its construction is simple and natural, and complies with the fact that the ordering of factors in $H_{x_1}\ot\ldots\ot H_{x_N}$ is physically irrelevant.
 Consequently, each state in $\Hc_N$ fits well our need to take into account the tensor products of $\{H_x\}$, without the necessity to impose on it any extra conditions.